RogerGee/unpacker/README.md

 `unpacker` provides limited access control in the form of whitelists.
 Each branch can have its own whitelist that allows only a set of specified users to apply rules defined for that branch.
-You configure a whitelist in the `unpacker.config` file.
+You configure a whitelist in the `unpack.config` file.
 You can create this file if it hasn't been created already.

 Here's the format: